norlab-ulaval/libnabo/README.md

 Prerequisites
 -------------

-If your operating system does not provide it, you must get [Eigen].
+If your operating system does not provide it, you must get [Eigen] and [Boost].
 It only needs to be downloaded and extracted.

 Quick compilation and installation under Unix
 ---------------------------------------------

-Under Unix, assuming that [Eigen] is installed system-wide, you can compile (with optimisation and debug information) and install libnabo in `/usr/local` with the following commands run in the top-level directory of libnabo's sources:
+Under Unix, assuming that [Eigen] and [Boost] are installed system-wide, you can compile (with optimisation and debug information) and install libnabo in `/usr/local` with the following commands run in the top-level directory of libnabo's sources:

 	SRC_DIR=`pwd`
 	BUILD_DIR=${SRC_DIR}/build
 	mkdir -p ${BUILD_DIR} && cd ${BUILD_DIR}
 	cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo ${SRC_DIR}
-	# if Eigen is not available system-wide, run at that point:
+	# if Eigen or Boost are not available system-wide, run at that point:
 	#   cmake-gui .
-	# cmake-gui allows you to tell the location of Eigen
+	# cmake-gui allows you to tell the location of Eigen or Boost
 	make
 	sudo make install

 These lines will compile libnabo in a `build` sub-directory and therefore keep your source tree clean.
 Note that you could compile libnabo anywhere you have write access, such as in `/tmp/libnabo`.
-This out-of-source build is a nice feature of [CMake] under Unixes.
+This out-of-source build is a nice feature of [CMake].

-If [Eigen] is not installed system-wide, you might have to tell [CMake] where to find it.
+If [Eigen] or [Boost] are not installed system-wide, you might have to tell [CMake] where to find them.
 You can do this with a command-line tool, `ccmake`, or with a graphical tool, `cmake-gui`.
 Please read the [CMake documentation] for more information.

+You can generate the documentation by typing:

+	make doc

 Usage
 =====